OSM+: Billion-Level OpenStreetMap Dataset for City-wide Experiments: Introduction

-Open-source map services (e.g., OpenStreetMap~~\citep{haklay2008openstreetmap}) built from crowdsourcing mechanisms by world-wide users are promising to resolve this problem.
-However, due to the massive amount of the road network data and the complex data format in map object storage, processing the road network data from scratch to obtain desired format for experiments are always challenging and time-consuming.
-It might take several trials for human developers (or even with AI) to clean the road network, connect the broken edges, removing the redundant edges, and fix the problems, with each trial costing several hours.
-Hence, it is highly desirable that \textit{an intermediate format of processed road network data} can support diverse downstream applications so as to speed up the scientific discovery.
-Following this path, some studies~~\citep{grinberger2022osm,bartzokas2022utilizing,ding2022time} released tools to clean the OpenStreetMap road network data.
+Following this path, some studies~\citep{grinberger2022osm,bartzokas2022utilizing,ding2022time} released tools to clean the OpenStreetMap road network data.
 However, several issues remain.
 First, the cleaning of OpenStreetMap contains a complex pipeline, including converting, reducing, transforming and aggregating.
-This pipeline may take about 10 hours even only for processing a region with 1,000$km^2$ size, when running on a machine with 32 CPU cores and 128GB memory.
-Second, the computing of world-wide map data requires memory far more than that of a single machine.
-The world-wide raw OSM data is roughly 1.1 TB before processing, and finally processed structured OSM data can be a graph with more than 1 billion vertices.
+This pipeline may take about 10 hours, even only for processing a region with 1,000$km^2$ size, when running on a machine with 32 CPU cores and 128GB memory.
+Second, the computing of world-wide map data requires far more memory than that of a single machine.
+The worldwide raw OSM data is roughly 1.1TB before processing, and the finally processed structured OSM data can be a graph with more than one billion vertices.
 Although segmenting the regions and processing each region separately may make it possible to process the data locally, this requires hand-crafted distributed computing strategies and further aggregating the processed data may introduce extra errors to the data.
-Because of the two issues mentioned above, researchers have developed different ways to process road network data, which led to multiple versions being derived from the same raw source.
+Because of the two issues mentioned above, researchers have developed different ways to process road network data, which has led to multiple versions being derived from the same raw source.
 This inconsistency makes it difficult to integrate the data for training multi-modal foundation models.
 Therefore, it is important to \textit{build a pre-processed, structured version of OpenStreetMap and make it publicly available}.

-In this paper, we introduce OSM+, a data processing system designed to generate structured road network datasets from OpenStreetMap.
-OSM+ consists of three core components: (1) a road network graph database that organizes world-wide intersections (as vertices), road segments (as edges), and auxiliary side information (e.g., POIs) extracted from the original map data; (2) a set of auto-parallel, fundamental computing APIs that support efficient vertex-level and distance-based queries, enabling researchers to build advanced road network analytics on top; and (3) a suite of data converters that transform the processed road network into formats suitable for diverse downstream tasks, such as graph neural network (GNN) inputs, traffic simulations, multi-modal data fusion.